kumar-ks/Lending-Club-CaseStudy/README.md

 In other words, the company wants to understand the driving factors (or driver variables) behind loan default, i.e. the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.

-Step 1: Data Cleaning
+Step 1: Data Cleaning <br>
-Step 2: Univariate Analysis
+Step 2: Univariate Analysis <br>
-Step 3: Segmented Univariate Analysis
+Step 3: Segmented Univariate Analysis<br>
-Step 4: Bivaraiate/Multivariate Analysis
+Step 4: Bivaraiate/Multivariate Analysis<br>
-Step 5: Business Conclusion
+Step 5: Business Conclusion<br>

-<b>Contributors : </b><br>

-• Kumar KS<br>
-• Dilpreet Kaur<br>

 ## Table of Contents
 * [General Info](#general-information)